 Recent cases representative of Mr. Levin’s practice include:

-- winning a defense verdict for a leading medical device manufacturer after a multi-week jury trial arising from an incident in which a doctor used a screwdriver shaft instead of titanium rods in spinal surgery.
-Our client, the manufacturer of the rods, was sued along with the doctor and the hospital, and was cleared of any liability.
+- winning a defense verdict for a leading medical device manufacturer after a six-week jury trial.
+Our client, the manufacturer, was sued along with the doctor and the hospital, and was cleared of any liability.

 - defending claims against allograft distributors arising out of suspect activity by a tissue recovery agency which led to an FDA recall of the distributed allografts